 Chains & Traction

-If tire chains are required, here are 10 basic guidelines for their use:
+If applied traction devices are required, here are some basic guidelines for their use:

 - Tire chains should be installed on the drive wheels of the vehicle following the chain manufacturer’s instructions, To retain as much of the normal handling characteristics of 4WD/AWD vehicles as possible, tire chains should be installed on all four tires, requiring the purchase of two pairs of tire chains.